-3.4.2 Instrumentation for Acoustic Immittance
+3.4.2 Instrumentation for Middle Ear Testing

-Both tympanometry and acoustic reflexes are tested using the Earscan impedance equipment, which was described briefly in Section 2.2.2.
-The equipment consists of a processor and a probe.
-The probe consists of three small tubes: one which sends air pressure into the ear canal, one which sends a low level tone and presents the louder tones to elicit the acoustic reflex, and one which contains a microphone to measure the sound reflected back from the eardrum.
-The probe tip is fitted with rubber cuffs of various sizes, which are used to seal off the entrance to the ear canal for testing.
-The processor interprets the amount of sound reflected back from the eardrum and converts it to a measure of the stiffness of the eardrum.
+The Interacoustics Titan, which was described briefly in Section 2.2.2, will be used to conduct middle ear testing.
+The Titan consists of the "hand-held" unit (though you will not be holding it in your hands to run the test) with a long cable and a probe.
+The probe contains three tiny openings - one of these openings sends air pressure into the ear canal, one delivers the test signals (tones or clicks) to the ear, and one contains a microphone to measure the amount of the signal that is reflected back from the eardrum.
+The end of the probe is fitted with rubber tips of various sizes, which are used to seal off the entrance to the ear canal in order to block out background noise and control the air pressure in the canal when needed.
+The Titan Suite software that runs the middle ear tests interprets the amount of sound reflected back from the eardrum and converts it to a measure of the stiffness of the eardrum.